flectra-hq/documentation-user/accounting/others/multicurrencies/exchange.rst

 After receiving their payments, you have the option to convert the amount into your company currency.
 Multi currency payment implies rates fluctuations.
-The rate differences are automatically recorded by Odoo.
+The rate differences are automatically recorded by Flectra.

 Configuration
 =============